jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Let's go over what this code does:
 - We define a new type called `UUID` that embeds the `uuid.UUID` struct from `github.com/google/uuid`.
 - Next we implicitly implement the `Unmarshaler` interface from the `aws-sdk-go-v2/feature/dynamodb/attributevalue` package with the `UnmarshalDynamoDBAttributeValue` method.
 This method is used to convert a `types.AttributeValue` to a `UUID` when unmarshalling data from the database.
-- Next we implement the `Marshaler` interface from the `aws-sdk-go-v2/feature/dynamodb/attributevalue` with the `MarshalDynamoDBAttributeValue` method package.
+- Next we aslo implicitly implement the `Marshaler` interface from the `aws-sdk-go-v2/feature/dynamodb/attributevalue` with the `MarshalDynamoDBAttributeValue` method package.
 This method is used to convert a `UUID` to a `types.AttributeValue` when marshalling data to be added to the database.

 This custom type that extends the `uuid` package and implements the `Marshaler` and `Unmarshaler` interfaces from the `aws-sdk-go-v2/feature/dynamodb/attributevalue` package will allow us to use UUIDs in our models and get proper marshaling and unmarshalling.

 ---

-Before we go on, we need to take a quick detour to talk about table design in DynamoDB.
+Before we go on, we need to take another quick detour to talk about table design in DynamoDB.
 DynamoDB is a NoSQL database, which means it doesn't use tables, rows, and columns like a traditional SQL database.
 Instead, it uses a key-value and document-based data model.

 In DynamoDB, a table is a collection of items, and each item is a collection of attributes.
 Each item is identified by a primary key, which is a unique attribute than can either be a single partition key or composite key made up of partition key and sort key.

-In our case, we are using a single table design, which means that we are storing multiple entity types in a single table.
+In our case, we are using
+a single table design, which means that we are storing multiple entity types in a single table.
-To accomplish this, we are using a composite primary key and a composite sort key.
-The primary key, named `PK`, is a combination of the string `USER#` and the user's ID.
-The primary key is used to uniquely identify the item in the table.
-The sort key, named `SK`, is also a combination of the string `USER#` and the user's ID.
+To accomplish this, we are using a composite primary key made of a partition key and sort key.
+The partition key , named `PK`, is a combination of the string `USER#` and the user's ID.
+The sort key, named `SK`, is also a combination of the string
+`USER#` and the user's ID.
 The sort key is used to sort items with the same primary key.
 In this case, it is the same as the primary key, but this is not always the case for the other entity types in the table.
 We will look at this more later.
 For now, we will just be working with the